9 Inspiring Student-Led Formative Assessment Activities

 6. Student-Led Conferences

 More and more schools are letting the students take charge on conference night.
-The goal of this method is to allow a more open discussion format between students and their parents.
+The goal of this student-led formative assessment is to allow a more open discussion between students and their parents.
 Student-led conferences mean they can bring their own special creative ideas for hosting to the table.
 These kinds of events end up being unique and enjoyable for everyone.
 It’s another great way to assess students’ abilities while fostering the leadership mindset.

 7. Student Surveys